Sunshine's Secondary ESL Studio

 “What would you do if your friend broke your phone?”

-This type of prompt is a favorite in my classroom—and one of the categories included in my B2 ESL Conversation Starter Cards.
+This is one of the core categories in my B2 ESL Conversation Starter Cards.

 2. Memory-Based Storytelling